mmiltiadous/ATO-Track-Inspector/README.md

 - Analyzes True Positives, True Negatives, and False Positives
 - Identifies failure modes and model attention patterns
 - Provides visual justifications for model decisions
-> **Note:** The file is divided into two sections.
-The first analyses results from all three models in Experiment 3 and the second analyses the results of  final model from Experiment 5.
+> **Note:** This file is divided into two sections.
+The first section analyses the results from all three models in Experiment 3, while the second analyses the results of the final model from Experiment 5.
+The results_experiment6_xai folder contains all saliency maps generated using the code presented in the second section.